lmfit/lmfit-py/doc/fitting.rst

+.. _minimize_chapter:

 =======================================
 Performing Fits, Analyzing Outputs
 =======================================

-As shown in the previous sections, a simple fit can be performed with the :func:`minimize` function.
+As shown in the introduction, a simple fit can be performed with the :func:`minimize` function.
 For more sophisticated modeling, the :class:`Minimizer` class can be used to gain a bit more control, especially when using complicated constraints.